Magic Tree House: A Ghost Tale for Mr. Dickens JR.

 Full Synopsis

 Merlin the Magician and Morgan Le Fay of Camelot gleefully set the stage for a play.
-At Merlin s behest, Victorian Carolers gather onstage and sing ("Christmas in the Air").
-Merlin and Morgan introduce themselves to the audience and share their belief that there is no magic as powerful as a good story – and that their favorite story is a ghost tale so powerful that it will shake the bah-humbugs right out of the hearts of all who read it.
+At Merlin's behest, Victorian Carolers gather onstage and sing ("Christmas in the Air").
+Merlin and Morgan introduce themselves to the audience and share their belief that there is no magic as powerful as a good story and that their favorite story is a ghost tale so powerful that it will shake the bah-humbugs right out of the hearts of all who read it.
 But, it is a story that might never be told if Jack and Annie don't travel through time to help the author find it in his heart to tell it.

 A Caroler asks Morgan, "Who are Jack and Annie, and how do they travel through time?"
 Merlin and Morgan tell their story from the beginning, starting with the day Jack and Annie first discovered the magic tree house ("How Far Can You See?").

 Merlin and Morgan give Jack and Annie instructions for their next mission: they must travel to Victorian England to help the writer, Charles Dickens, give his gift to the world.
-When Morgan gives the kids a research book on Victorian England, Annie sees that the girls of that time wear hookskirts and asks if she can wear something different so that she can move and do stuff.
+When Morgan gives the kids a research book on Victorian England, Annie sees that the girls of that time wear hoopskirts and asks if she can wear something different so that she can move and do stuff.
 Merlin agrees, but warns her that she will have to pretend to be a boy.
 He and Morgan give Jack and Annie a magic violin and tell them that, when Jack plays, whatever Annie sings will come true.
 The magic will only work once, though, so they are urged to choose their song carefully.

 The tree house spins through time and space, landing in London's Hyde Park.
 Jack and Annie are both dressed in expensive Victorian boy's clothing, so Annie tucks her braids under her hat.
 As the kids set out to find Charles Dickens, they discover they have pockets full of money.
 A Carriage Driver happily agrees to take them to the home of Mr. Dickens, saying he is always pleased to transport such fine young gentlemen of means.
 As they ride through the streets of London, Jack and Annie playfully relish their new identities ("Two Gentleman of Means").